 Is the Stock Certificate Valuable?

 If you do find lost shares, consider their actual market value before making a claim.
 The fees involved in claiming the property and having new certificates issued might be greater than the value of the stock position, particularly if the number of shares involved is fewer than 100.
+For instance, if you need to have paper certificates re-issued, your transfer agent or broker can charge anywhere from $50 to $500 to issue paper certificates for your shares.

 - Comstock/Stockbyte/Getty Images